WHAT IS MUSIC THERAPY?

 - Music, like traditional language, demands the use of a culturally agreed upon system of time-ordered sound symbols, and thus can aid in the development of the expressive and receptive use of symbols and in the development of sensitivity to the various parameters of sound that are (can be) used symbolically.

-- Musical behavior requires attending to and listening to others, cooperation, participation, in group goals, maintaining self structure within group situations, ect., and thus can be used to develop adaptive behavior, interactional skills and group skills.
+- Musical relating requires attending to and listening to others, cooperation, participation, in group goals, maintaining self structure within group situations, ect., and thus can be used to develop adaptive behavior, interactional skills and group skills.

 What populations does Music Therapy benefit?